Canada’s Best Interior Paints: How to Make a Wise Choice

 Freshly painted coral pink wall with painting supplies on the floor

-There are numerous brands of interior paint available on the market.
-Amongst these, the most sought-after brands in Quebec are Behr, Benjamin Moore, Sherwin-Williams, and PPG.
+There are numerous brands of interior paint available on the market, including some of the top paint brands in Canada.
+Amongst these, the most sought-after and best paint brands in Canada are Behr, Benjamin Moore, Sherwin-Williams, and PPG.
 Each has product-specific advantages.

 Behr